jkulawik/blog/_drafts/discord-alternative.md

 * Custom emoji: yes
 * Self-hosting: yes, fairly simple with no extra hoops (unlike Element)
 * Pricing: free version permits owning a single server with 32 users
+* Other:
-* Other: quite limited text chat functionality, but has a simple reply feature and a message pin feature
+  * Limited text chat functionality but has a simple reply feature and a message pin feature
+  * Has been around for ages, so while still a proprietary app, it is pretty trustworthy

 ### Steam chat